dg-gh/welp_library/docs/welp_bits.md

 Loads the nth boolean of B (B packs 8 booleans in every byte).

-	B.store_bit(n, false);
+	B.store_bit(n, b);

-Stores boolean false at the nth position of B.
+Stores boolean b at the nth position of B.

-	B.store_bit(n, true);
+	B.store_bit(m, n, b);

-Stores boolean true at the nth position of B.
+Stores boolean b at the nth position after the mth byte of B.

 	B.set_bits(false);